“So what’s the deal with Instagram hashtag research? Do hashtags still matter?”

 You can do this the lo-fi way by keeping a hashtag list in an accessible place like a bookmarked Google Doc or a desktop Sticky Note.
 Scheduling tools like Later and Planoly make this process even easier by giving you the option to make multiple saved lists.

 Boom baby!
-That’s how you do hashtags in 2018.
+That’s how you do Instagram hashtag research.
 While Instagram’s algorithm changes can be tricky to keep up with, remember this: the algorithm is geared towards promoting quality, engaging content.
 Your audience (and the platform) can sniff out inauthentic content in a heartbeat so remember to always be true to your brand and yourself.